10 Things To Do Near the Atlanta Airport

 Sip a craft beer at Arches Brewing

-Atlanta is known for craft beer, but did you know that the Southside has a brewery, too?
-Arches Brewing in Hapeville is a popular hangout for local residents, especially for the brewery’s large tap room and backyard with firepits.
+Atlanta is known for craft beer, but did you know that the Airport area has a brewery, too?
+Arches Brewing in Hapeville is a popular hangout for local residents, especially for the brewery’s large tap room and backyard biergarten with firepits.
 Owned by a group of friends and former home brewers, Arches favors beers inspired by European brews, including the Queen’s Weiss hefeweizen and Southern Bel’, a Belgian pale pilsner.

 See vintage airplanes at Delta Flight Museum